 Evening activities will include readings, films, and creative challenges.
 Students will have opportunities to get to know the campus and its community, as well as to meet other students who share an interest in writing.

 "After a summer of fun and relaxation it was good to exercise my brain again.
-Writing and Thinking prepared me for what discussions will be like, allowing me to become comfortable with my opinion and expressing it aloud ...
-I think I will go into my freshman year prepared to dive right in.
-My mind has been refreshed and friendships have been established ...
-School with no grading, my dream come true."
+Writing and Thinking prepared me for what discussions will be like, allowing me to become comfortable with my opinion and expressing it aloud...
+I think I will go into my first year prepared to dive right in.
+My mind has been refreshed and friendships have been established."

 "The most amazing thing about this program is its ability to make me feel like I belong to Kenyon before the school year has even begun.
 I feel more prepared to take on classes, and I feel that I have a group of people that I can always turn to for support."